garrandall/popular-music-data/tracks/wheels-of-life-gino-vannelli.md

 It's a lifetime if I knew
 I could spend that day with you

-Ooh, the wheels of love will turn my world forever
+Oh the wheels of love will turn my world forever
 I want you in my arms for all time
 And maybe love will come to rescue me
 And I'll never ever set you free